 Clay Hardin is a San Antonio rancher who has been run off his land by cattle rustlers.
 There's a range war going on and Hardin is determined to get the man behind it all, Roy Stuart.
 Hardin has been hiding out in Mexico, biding his time and decides the time has come for him to return.
 He's managed to get hold of one of Stuart's tally books that clearly shows he was selling cattle that didn't belong to him.
 Stuart and his partner Legare will go to any lengths to stop Hardin before he can put the evidence before a court.
 Beautiful dance hall performer Jeanne Starr arrives in San Antonio under contract to Stuart and Legare but she is clearly smitten with the handsome Hardin.
 When the army is called away, Hardin and his supporters are left on their own to defend themselves.
 Written by

-ADVENTURE OF THE CENTURY! (re-release print ad - all caps)
+AMERICA'S MOST GLORIOUS ADVENTURE! (original print ad - all caps)

 See more »